-The melting point temperature of a metal is one of the most important consideration for various industries as stated below:
+The melting point temperature of a metal is one of the most important considerations for various industries as stated below:

-- For casting industry where the end product is manufactured in foundry shops by melting the metal and pouring that liquid metal into various cast forms.
-So, information regarding those metal’s melting point temperature must be known to heat that metal or alloy for liquification.
+- In the casting industry where the end product is manufactured in foundry shops by melting the metal and pouring that liquid metal into various cast forms.
+So, information regarding those metals’ melting point temperature must be known to heat that metal or alloy for liquification.

-- Melting temperature of metals and alloys are an important parameter for metallic modifications, production of new alloys, laboratory experimentation, etc in metallurgical industries.
+- The melting temperature of metals and alloys is an important parameter for metallic modifications, the production of new alloys, laboratory experimentation, etc in metallurgical industries.

 - Heat treatment of metals and alloys also requires information about the melting temperature of that material so that it is not heated till melting.

-- High temperature applications should use metals with high melting points.
-So material selection also requires the information related to melting point temperature.
+- High-temperature applications should use metals with high melting points.
+So material selection also requires information related to melting point temperature.

-- Welding of materials need the data for metal’s melting point temperature.
+- Welding of materials needs the data for metal’s melting point temperature.

 Melting Points of Metals and Alloys